rohitas-git/dsa_rust_python/DesignPatterns/README.md

 # What are Design Patterns?
+Elegant solutions to repeating problems

 In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations.